Walking tour of Vejer de la Frontera

 8) About 50m further down the street on the left, you will find a small ramp which will take you to the castle.
 The castle is open to visit Monday to Saturday from 10am-2pm and 4-6pm.
 It’s free to enter, so definitely worth a visit!
 The oldest parts of the castle date from the 10th and 11th centuries.
 The castle is also at the tallest point of Vejer.
 From the top of the castle walls you can see the labyrinth of terraces throughout Vejer.

 9) After exiting the castle, return back towards the Convento, turning left at the street immediately before the building.
 There you will find one of the most emblematic streets in Vejer de la Frontera, “El Arco de las Monjas” or The Arch of the Nuns.
-The arches were built to secure the church after the earthquake in the 18th century.
+In the 18th century they added arches to secure the walls and to prevent them falling.
 Yet, they also provide a beautiful frame for a photo.

 10) Continue down the street past the arches.
-This street is named Calle Judería, the Jewish street.
+This street is Calle Judería, the Jewish quarters.
 The street name is because this was where the Jewish population historically lived, along the walls of the castle.